 Some more interesting insight from Sarah was how Spotify use their own staff to conduct user research.
 Spotify recently revamped their free version, but when most Spotify employees use the Premium version how can they adequately make these changes with no real personal insight?
 To combat this, every employee at Spotify had their premium turned off for a week so they could use the free version, and provide feedback from a real use scenario.

 “What is the most important thing in the world – it is the people, it is the people, it is the people.”

 It is critical that we understand our users and their needs because they are at the heart of everything.

-Sitting in our users’ home and watching how they interact with our products is not realistically on the cards but for products that are used by clients in-house, observing users in their real world environment is something we should think about.
+Sitting in our users’ homes and watching how they interact with our products is not realistically on the cards.
+But for products that are used by clients in-house, observing users in their real-world environment is something we should think about.

 We have a range of employees at Helpful with different roles and different backgrounds.
 We should be utilising this free resource to gain more feedback from a range of diverse (and free) testers.